Zewo/Venice/README.md

 let writes = Channel<WriteOperation>()
 ```

-Here is the goroutine that owns the `state`, which
+Here is the coroutine that owns the `state`, which
 is a dictionary private
-to the stateful goroutine.
-This goroutine repeatedly
+to the stateful coroutine.
+This coroutine repeatedly
 selects on the `reads` and `writes` channels,
 responding to requests as they arrive.
 A response
 is executed by first performing the requested